robinoosterik2/Global-QF-list/README.md

 We welcome contributions from anyone who has access to information about national and regional qualifications frameworks.
 If you have information about a framework that is not included in this repository, please submit a pull request.

+As right now this project is being maintained by me, it is very welcome to help, as I am not an any where near an export on this topic.

 ### 🛠️ Steps to Contribute

 1. Fork the repository